 A: JHUMUNC does not provide meals for delegates.
-Since the conference hotel is located in the Inner Harbor, there is a plethora of dining options within the immediate walking distance of the conference.
-Moreover, there is a mall, which contains some restaurants, located in the conference hotel itself.
-Finally, delegates can, of course, make use of in-room dining, which runs until 1 AM, in the hotel.
+Since the conference hotel is located in the Inner Harbor, there are a plethora of dining options within the immediate walking distance of the conference.
+Delegates can, of course, make use of in-room dining, which runs until 1 AM, in the hotel.

 Q: What are the rules of the conference?